 Best bi-wired speaker cable.
-For the past three months, I have been busy testing the difference between crossover cables.
+For the past three months, I have been testing the difference between crossover cables.
 And, from the results found, I have written this Best bi-wired speaker cable article.

 The first thing to ask is why bi-wired?
 Because there is much discussion about this topic and it seems that half the people reading will say they believe in bi-wiring and the other half will say “it is all a load of rubbish”.
 And, as a result, may be worth reading this bi-wiring article.

-At this point I will be quite honest with you, as I never really paid attention to bi-wired cables.
-I though what was the point as everything is the same.
+At this point, I will be quite honest with you, as I never really paid attention to bi-wired cables.
+I thought what was the point as everything is the same.
 So how could move the metal plates and replace with a cable make any difference to the sound heard?